 - 1 large egg $0.25

-- Preheat the oven to 300 degrees.
-In a small bowl, stir together the brown sugar, white sugar, cinnamon, and salt until well mixed.
+Preheat the oven to 300 degrees.
+In a small bowl, stir together the brown sugar, white sugar, cinnamon, and salt until evenly mixed.

-- Add the almonds to the egg whites and stir to coat.
-Add the cinnamon and sugar and stir to coat again.
+Add the almonds to the egg whites and stir to coat.
+Add the sugar spice mixture and stir to coat again.

 Step By Step Photos

-Separate the egg and whisk the whites until they are light and fluffy, but not yet forming peaks.
-Make sure there is no clear, liquidy white left on the bottom of the bowl.
-Add the vanilla and whisk again (that’s why it’s kind of brown in the pic).
+Separate one large egg and whisk the whites until they are light and fluffy, but not yet forming peaks.
+Make sure there is no clear, liquid white left on the bottom of the bowl.

 Add the almonds to the egg whites and stir to coat.